CSCfi/csc-user-guide/docs/accounts/how-to-access-mahti-large-partition.md

 (largest node count) is fine.
 * Parameters affecting the scalability can, and are encouraged to be, changed.
 Note, also the [performance checklist](../computing/running/performance-checklist.md)
-* Scalability is considered good if the parallel efficiency is 85 %, minimum requirement is 75 % efficiency (speedup of 1.5 when doubling the number of nodes).
+* Minimum requirement is 75 % parallel efficiency between successive node counts (speedup of 1.5 when doubling the number of nodes).

-If the project is continuation of similar earlier project in Mahti, no further tests are required.

 ## Reporting